janm31415/jed/README.md

 ### building instructions for Linux

 1.)
-Install SDL2: sudo apt-get install libsdl2-dev
+Install SDL2: `sudo apt-get install libsdl2-dev`

 2.)
-Install SDL2-ttf: sudo apt-get install libsdl2-ttf-dev
+Install SDL2-ttf: `sudo apt-get install libsdl2-ttf-dev`

 3.)
 Use CMake to generate a makefile, and run make in the build folder.

 ### building instructions for MacOs

 1.)
-Download the SDL2 framework from the SDL2 website and install in /Library/Frameworks/
+Download the SDL2 framework from the [SDL2](https://www.libsdl.org/) website and install in /Library/Frameworks/

 2.)
-Download the SDL2-ttf framework from the SDL2_ttf website and install in /Library/Frameworks/
+Download the SDL2-ttf framework from the [ttf-2.0.15](https://www.libsdl.org/projects/SDL_ttf/) website and install in /Library/Frameworks/

 3.)
 Use CMake to generate a XCode project and build.